Adnanrobi/Adnanrobi/README.md

 - 🌱 I’m currently learning React-Native framework
 - 👯 I’m looking to collaborate on any open-source project
 - 🤔 I’m looking for help with my thesis presentation
-- 💬 Ask me about any tech-electronics stuff
+- 💬 Ask me about any electronics-tech stuff
 - ⚡ Fun fact: Um able to spend my whole life eating burger and chicken 😂